ljvmiranda921/burnout-barometer/README.md

 barometer init
 ```

 This will trigger a set of prompts to configure the server.
-You can then start
-it by typing:
+Start the server by typing:

 ```sh
 barometer serve
 ```

 Burnout Barometer is also packaged as a Docker image.
-You can start the server
-by running the following command:
+Execute the following command:

 ```sh
 docker run ljvmiranda921/burnout-barometer:latest
 ```

-You can then deploy this however you want.
-We highly-recommend using
+You can then deploy Burnout Barometer however you want.
+We highly-recommend
-Functions-as-a-Service (FaaS) platforms like Google Cloud Functions, Cloud Run,
+using Functions-as-a-Service (FaaS) platforms like Google Cloud Functions,
-AWS Lambda, OpenFaas, etc.
+Cloud Run, AWS Lambda, OpenFaas, etc.

 ## Deploying to Google Cloud Functions